KEMO-TV: History

 On September 29, 2011, KFTY switched its affiliation to Azteca, becoming one of two affiliates of the Spanish-language network in the Bay Area – alongside KOFY, which carried Azteca on its 20.4 subchannel; KOFY dropped Azteca programming shortly afterward.
 The MeTV affiliation moved to KOFY digital subchannel 20.2 on October 17, 2011.

 In 2014, Una Vez Mas' TV assets (including KEMO-TV) were then sold to Northstar Media, LLC.
 In turn, HC2 Holdings acquired Northstar Media in addition to Azteca América on November 29, 2017, making KEMO an Azteca owned-and-operated station.

 On March 29, 2021, KEMO flipped its main .1 channel to Estrella TV and moved Azteca programming to its .2 subchannel where it remained until the network's demise.
 On April 1, 2024, KEMO dropped Estrella and switched its main channel to ShopHQ.
 Estrella moved to a series of low-power stations on virtual channel 30.1, led by San Francisco-based KMMC-LD.
 On February 1, 2025, KEMO dropped ShopHQ and switched its main channel to Fubo Sports Network as a result of a partnership between Fubo and Innovate Corp. subsidiary HC2 Broadcasting.
+In May 2026, KEMO flipped to QVC2.

 News operation

-KFTY formed a news department in the late 1980s and began producing two half-hour local newscasts, airing at 7 and 10 p.m. each weeknight (these were promoted under the slogan, "We do it twice, every night.").
+KFTY formed a news department in the late 1980s and began producing two half-hour local newscasts, airing at 7 and 10 p.m. each weeknight (these were promoted under the slogan, "We do it twice, every night").
 KFTY cancelled these newscasts on January 26, 2007, citing insufficient revenue to support their continuation.
-Management denied the move was related to Clear Channel's intent to divest the station despite a similar incident at another Clear Channel station (WUTR in Utica, New York) in which all local newscasts on that station were cancelled in August 2003, followed by the sale of WUTR in early 2004.
+Management denied the move was related to Clear Channel's intent to divest the station despite a similar incident at another Clear Channel station (WUTR in Utica, New York) in which all local newscasts on that station were canceled in August 2003, followed by the sale of WUTR in early 2004.
 After its news department was shut down, KFTY only produced hourly local news updates between regular programs.

 KEMO-TV aired national newscasts produced by Estrella TV while it was an affiliate.
 It does not currently air any news programming.